 References

-The Diversity Committee holds regular meetings for students and faculty in the program who wish to engage in structured discussions and projects related to diversity and social justice.
-Each year the committee invites outside speakers to present to the program on advocacy and diversity-related research topics.
+The DSC also frequently invites outside speakers to present to the program on advocacy and diversity-related research topics.
 In the past few years, we have focused on issues of race and racism, socioeconomic status, health disparities, sexual orientation, gender identity, and disabilities as they relate to the training of clinical scientists and the research, treatment, and assessment of psychological disorders.
-Discussions of relevant articles on diversity topics, invited lectures, and workshops on cultural sensitivity are used to address these topics.

 Some example activities include: